 Long-distance walking allows you to get most of your steps and your daily recommended exercise in one efficient block of time.
 For people who love walking and seasoned walking pros, a good long walk may be an enjoyable part of your daily or weekly routine.
-While you’re seeing the local sights and getting active, you’ll be burning calories and strengthening your legs at the same time.
+You’ll be able to stay out longer and see more of the local sights while staying, burning calories and strengthening your legs at the same time.

 Long-distance walks do take you farther from home, and require more planning, preparation, and gear than a quick 5-minute walk around the block.
 To keep your longer walks enjoyable, you’ll need to manage your walking pace, keep up your stamina and know when it’s time to head home.
-Today, we’re here to share some smart long-distance walking tips so that you can take walks that last hours safely and enjoyably.
+These long-walking tips will help you keep walking longer more comfortably so you can burn more calories and get more steps.

 If you haven’t downloaded the Pacer app yet, download Pacer for free (on mobile)!